Building a more humane, kinder, and better future

 - Visitors must bring their own lunch: lunch is not provided.

 - Each visitor will need to present a completed liability waiver upon arrival.

 Community Service Project

 Making a Difference Now

 As part of our education program for school-age kids, we strongly encourage completion of a community service project to make a difference now for the pets in our care.

 There are endless ideas for a project – limited only by the kids’ imaginations!
-You are invited to create your own benefit to help the Humane Society’s pets whether you sign up for our regular outreach classes or not.
+You are invited to create your own benefit to help the Humane Society’s pets, whether you sign up for our humane education classes or not.

 Where are the HSSA Classrooms?